redis-developer/banking-on-redis/docs/02-STREAMS.md

 (integer) 26
 ```

-And confim that our Stream is now even shorter:
+And confirm that our Stream is now even shorter:

 ```bash
 127.0.0.1:6379> XLEN exercise:transactions